 Also, some people tend to drink some alcohol to get to sleep.
 Although alcohol can make people feel sleepy, it prevents deep sleep, it dehydrates, and it is likely to interrupt sleep during the night.

-Regular exercise is good for the body and mind.
+Exercise regularly: Movement, and stretching is good for the body and mind.
 It helps to regulate our emotions, and it helps to promote deep sleep, which is necessary to repair our body and restore energy.
+Adapt to your personal circumstances.

-Whenever possible, exercise outdoors.
-Go for a walk to green spaces – nature has a calming effect on our body and mind.
+Go outdoors: Whenever possible, spend some time outside.
+Being in green spaces helps to reduce tension.
+Nature has a calming effect on our body and mind.

 Being outdoors, where your body can absorb some daylight, will help to regulate the production of melatonin (sleep hormone).
 This will help to restore our sleep pattern.